Payload transports

 reads STDIN.
 Because Pipe and TempFile both arrive on STDIN, the child treats them

-identically — the engine never has to serialize the transport choice.
+identically — the launcher never has to serialize the transport choice.

 Selecting a transport

-A transport is chosen on an Engine, then the engine is bound process-wide once at
+A transport is set on a CliLauncher, which is bound process-wide once at bootstrap with

 use Flytachi\Winter\Thread\Thread;